Baltasar (footballer)

 Luís Manuel Alves Rolão Baltasar, known as Baltasar (born 25 November 1966), is a Portuguese football coach and a former player.
-He is currently the assistant manager of Cameroon national football team.
+He is the assistant manager of Cameroon national team.

-He played 8 seasons and 171 games in the Primeira Liga for Braga, Torreense, Belenenses, Vitória de Setúbal and Académica de Coimbra.
+He played eight seasons and 171 games in the Primeira Liga for Braga, Torreense, Belenenses, Vitória de Setúbal and Académica de Coimbra.

-Club career
+Playing career

-He made his Primeira Liga debut for Vitória de Setúbal on 7 September 1985 as a second-half substitute in a 3–1 victory over Sporting Covilhã.
+Baltasar made his Primeira Liga debut for Vitória de Setúbal on 7 September 1985 as a second-half substitute in a 3–1 victory over Sporting Covilhã.

 Coaching career

 As assistant coach of Toni Conceição at CFR Cluj he won the Romanian Cup for two times (2009, 2016), the Romanian Supercup (2009).

 In Portugal, Baltasar and Conceição won the Segunda Liga for two times; in 2008 with Trofense and in 2014 with Moreirense.